Blahdieblah/BURN-XTN/README.md

 # BURN-XTN dApp can perform all project actions.
 dApp: https://waves-dapp.com/3PAucbbumdUXmhzcR421zGiayphEdo2tRoz

-All XTN and BURN-XTN trading fees are burned.
+XTN and BURN-XTN trading fees are burned.

 if market price < ATH in wavelets, then PUMP = remaining trading fees buyback and burn BURN-XTN.